Gift-OYS/M3Site/README.md

 Then, you will get `best_model_xxx.pth` model in the `runs/timestamp` folder, which is the final model.

 ## 3. Inference & Demo

+For inference, you can use the trained model to predict the active site of a protein.
+You can refer to `app/inference.ipynb` for the inference process.

 To facilitate the use of our model, we provide a demo for inference based on Gradio.
 The source code is hosted in `app` folder.